Closing the Gap in Aboriginal and Torres Strait Islander male health 2021

-“I would urge our Aboriginal and Torres Strait Islander men to focus on their overall health especially after the COVID-19 outbreak and stay up to date with a comprehensive annual 715 health check at their nearest ACCHO.
-Annual health checks are crucial in picking up little things before they become worse, give peace of mind, best of all, they are free.”
+“I would urge our Aboriginal and Torres Strait Islander men to focus on their overall health, especially after the COVID-19 outbreak and stay up to date with a comprehensive annual 715 health check at their nearest ACCHO.
+Annual health checks are crucial in picking up little things before they become worse, give peace of mind, and best of all, they are free.”

 Ingkintja Male Health Service at Congress ACCHO in Alice Springs

 Ingkintja: Wurra apa artwuka pmara is an Aboriginal Male Health Service at the Central Australian Aboriginal Congress that takes the lead in providing cultural activities and social and emotional wellbeing services for male health for many years.
-The ACCHO delivers a full suite of medical care complemented by social support services with emphasis on preventative health with annual 715 health check, servicing over 1,000 men every year.
+The ACCHO delivers a full suite of medical care complemented by social support services with an emphasis on preventative health with an annual 715 health checks, servicing over 1,000 men every year.

 The Ingkintja ‘Men’s Shed’ along with male-only facilities (showers and laundry facilities) and gym enable males, both young and old, to come together and access fitness, comradery and practical life skills.
 A psychologist and Aboriginal care management worker are available through Ingkintja,